 Brockvirinae phages are globally distributed and found in phage cocktails

 To assess the environmental distribution of Brockvirinae phages, we queried a representative genome from both genera against 67,429 publicly available metagenomes in NCBI’s SRA (Table 1) 11.
 Metagenomes with positive hits were downloaded and aligned to representative Brockvirinae genomes to ensure most of the genome was covered.
 Brockvirinae phages were found to be globally distributed in fecal metagenomes.
 Sequences matching Brockvirinae genomes were found in eight SRA projects from the United States, Europe, the Middle East, and Asia.
 Matching sequences were also found in non-human fecal metagenomes from condors, pigs, and bats.
 Brockvirinae phages were also found to be highly abundant in two phage cocktails from the Eliava Institute designed to treat intestinal issues.
 The first phage cocktail is the Intestiphage cocktail, which contains an isogenic Brockvirinae phage in the Kochikohdavirus genus.
 The second phage cocktail is the PYO phage cocktail developed by the Eliava institute.
+These phage cocktails contain many different phages targeting a wide range of bacterial hosts, and their efficacy in treating Enterococcus infections remains to be tested.

 Brockvirinae phages have broad host ranges